-While these courses are offered as a part of Gallaudet University's Center for Continuing and Online Education unit, they are frequently used to transfer as academic credit to other colleges and universities.
 Students must refer to their academic institution for authorizing credit transfers.
+While these courses are offered as a part of Gallaudet University's Center for Continuing and Online Education unit, academic credits may be transferred to other colleges and universities.

 ASL is now the third most taught language in higher education according to the Modern Language Association (2013).
 Community colleges and four year colleges and universities throughout the nation do accept ASL as foreign language credit.
 Students are encouraged to check their school's catalog to see if their university accepts ASL as foreign language credit.
 The online and onsite courses offered by ASL Connect are frequently transferred to satisfy students' foreign language requirement.